 Johann Achim BeiBel: No, the pilot made a smooth U-Turn nobody realized that we are on our way back.
 The IFS with the moving map was shot down before – due to technical problems…..when the Captain told us that we are flying back he said something about an accident with a plane in NYC.
 But when we arrived at KEF for our pit stop, we realized because of the many big planes standing in line for fuel that something terrible must have happened….

 Cara Newman Fandel: I was getting ready for work.
 My boyfriend called to tell me what was happening and I thought it was some kind of joke.
 It took some time for the news to settle in me before I realized how horrible it was.
 I think I was in denial.

 Pat Trefny Ford: Craig and I were at a conference in Reno, Nevada.
 We had driven down there from our home in Edmonds, WA.
-It was our 30th wedding anniversary and Craig had made reservations for us to spend the night and celebrate in Lake Tahoe.
-Needless to say, our celebration was the very low key that night.
-My sisters all live in CT and one of my brothers-in-law worked in NYC at the time.
+It was our 30th wedding anniversary, and Craig had made reservations for us to spend the night and celebrate in Lake Tahoe.
+Needless to say, our celebration was very low-key that night.
+My sisters all live in CT, and one of my brothers-in-law worked in NYC at the time.
 I was able to reach my sister and found out that he was safe.
 It took him over 2 days to get home.
 I will never forget that day and the solidarity this country achieved for a short time.
 We were all proud of our country then.
-Wish we had that solidarity and pride in our country back again.
+I wish we had that solidarity and pride in our country back again.

 Charlotte Moon: I was teaching at Driftwood Elementary.
-I received a call from home to turn on TV.
-I had it on until we were told to turn off by the principal of the school.
+I received a call from home to turn on the TV.
+I had it on until we were told to turn it off by the school principal.

 Donna Wallace: I was a Family Counselor for DHH students at Seminole Middle.
 The television showed the attacks happening.
 We were instructed to turn off the sets.
 Everyone was in shock.